-Q&A: Zika Virus and Pregnancy With Ananth Ranganathan, MD
+Q&A: Zika Virus and Pregnancy

 The Zika virus is a usually mild disease that's transmitted through the bite of an infected mosquito.
 Most people fully recover from Zika virus without severe complications, and severe illness or deaths from Zika virus are extremely rare, according to the CDC.
 But Zika virus can be dangerous for pregnant women.